Accessibility: 9 Myths and Pushbacks, And How to Answer Them

 Once people accept they probably do have disabled users, the next pushback shows up.
 “If it was broken, users / clients would have told us by now.
 So it must be fine!”

 Users can’t complain if they can’t even use your site.
 They don’t send feedback.
-They just go to a competitor who built something accessible.
+And most people won’t complain anyway, they’ll just go to a competitor.
+Especially if the competitor built something more accessible.

 The data